 Basic Wedding Photography Tips for the Amateur

-Amateur Wedding Photography Tips - Since I have been using the internet over the past 4-5 years, I have come across many photography sites, some quite excellent and some that are quite honestly abysmal.
+Amateur Wedding Photography Tips - Since I have been using the internet over the past 4-5 years, I have come across many photography sites.
+Some quite excellent and some that are quite honestly abysmal.

-Wedding photography is honestly so much more than simply taking the photographs, you must think about the organising, the printing, the albums and above all else, your own personal proficiency, efficiency and professionalism.
+Wedding photography is honestly so much more than simply taking the photographs.
+You must think about the organising, the printing, the albums and above all else, your own personal proficiency, efficiency and professionalism.

-Including a wedding photography checklist of all the photographs you may have to take.
+This includes a wedding photography checklist of all the photographs you may have to take.